The directories say

 Jennifer regularly appears as a sole advocate in both the High Court and County Courts and has appeared, as junior counsel, in the Court of Appeal and in the Supreme Court.

-She has been instructed on two high-profile Supreme Court cases heard this year: Futter v.
+She has been instructed on two recent, high-profile Supreme Court cases: Futter v.
 HMRC UKSC 26 and Benedetti v.
 Sawiris UKSC 50.

 Jennifer’s practice includes all areas of chancery and commercial work, in particular: